dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Maeda Clock
+### Examples of technique

-I chose clock #2 and I thought green was better color.
+How to use p5.js API and JavaScript bits.